 By David Hague John Westwood started in the video and filmmaking business in 1965 using telecine and has produced literally dozens of documentaries, commercials and films that have been shown all over the world and he has won numerous awards since starting Redgum Television Productions in 1984.
-John’s passion for video and filmmaking includes a
+You can stream some of his works online

 By David Hague